Skip to main content

 1. Inventory biometric collection points.
 Identify every system capturing biometric identifiers — fingerprint scanners, facial recognition cameras, voice authentication, AI-powered identity verification, and access control systems.

-2. Implement consent workflows.
-Before capturing any biometric identifier, provide clear notice and obtain the individual's consent.
+3. Implement consent workflows for non-exempt uses.
+Before capturing any biometric identifier for a non-exempt commercial purpose, provide clear notice and obtain the individual's consent.
 Document consent electronically for each individual.

-3. Review the commercial purpose.
-Confirm that your biometric data collection is for a commercial purpose (triggering CUBI) and check whether any exemptions apply (healthcare, law enforcement, research).
+4. Review the commercial purpose and exemptions.
+Confirm that your biometric data collection is for a commercial purpose (triggering CUBI) and check whether any exemption applies (AI development, AI security/fraud, healthcare, financial-institution voiceprints under GLBA, law enforcement, research).

-4. Set destruction timelines.
+5. Set destruction timelines.
 Configure systems to destroy biometric identifiers within one year of when the purpose for collection expires.
 This is shorter than BIPA's timeline — audit retention periods accordingly.
+These duties can apply even to data initially gathered under the AI-development exemption once it is repurposed.

-7. Monitor AG enforcement guidance.
-Track Texas Attorney General enforcement actions and guidance for evolving interpretation of CUBI requirements, particularly around AI and facial recognition technologies.
+8. Monitor AG enforcement and TRAIGA guidance.
+Track Texas Attorney General enforcement actions and guidance for evolving interpretation of CUBI and the new HB 149 exemptions, particularly the line between exempt AI training and non-exempt identification.

-8. Coordinate with other biometric laws.
-If you operate across multiple states, coordinate CUBI compliance with Illinois BIPA and other state biometric privacy laws — requirements differ significantly on consent form, retention periods, and enforcement mechanisms.
+9. Coordinate with other biometric laws.
+If you operate across multiple states, coordinate CUBI compliance with Illinois BIPA and other state biometric privacy laws — requirements differ significantly on consent form, retention periods, AI carve-outs, and enforcement mechanisms.

 Frequently Asked Questions